Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Spectral Stability Analysis

-As an example lets consider one dimensional linear convection equation with unity wave speed.
+As an example, lets consider one-dimensional linear convection equation with unity wave speed.
 The computational domain is $[0,\,1]$.
 Initial condition is given as

+and boundary conditions are periodic.
 The spectral radius of amplification matrix is computed numerically with $50$ node points.
-Figure ~\ref{fig:Stability} shows the $\Delta t$ vs. spectral radius.
-It can be observed that the critical value of time step is around $3.2 \times 10^{-3}.$
+Figure \ref{fig:Stability} shows variation of spectral radius with respect to $\Delta t$ which gives the value of $\Delta t_{\textrm{cr}}$ around $3.2 \times 10^{-3}.$